spsanchore13/spicy-muscle-8472/README.md

 <p align="center"><img src="https://res.cloudinary.com/didawtzbf/image/upload/v1668359948/logo_t5psjt.png" alt="project-image"></p>

-<p id="description">Bettermart is an ecommerce platform from where a user can by daily life used this and accessories like dresses shoes and many more things</p>
+<p id="description">Bettermart is an ecommerce platform from where a user can by daily life used things and accessories like dresses shoes and many more things</p>

 <h2>🚀 Demo</h2>